+@param kwargs: additional key/value pairs to include in the event.
 Note that values which are later mutated may result in non-deterministic behavior from observers that schedule work for later execution.

-error(format: Optional[str] = None, kwargs: object) \rightarrow None

-Emit a log event at log level L{LogLevel.error}.
+critical($format: Optional[str] = None, kwargs: object) <math>\rightarrow$ None Emit a log event at log level L{LogLevel.critical}.

 - @param format: a message format using new-style (PEP 3101) formatting.
 The logging event (which is a L{dict}) is used to render this format string. - @param kwargs: additional key/value pairs to include in the event.
-Note that values which are later mutated may result in non-deterministic behavior from observers that schedule work for later execution. - critical(format: Optional[str] = None, kwargs: object) \rightarrow None
+Note that values which are later mutated may result in non-deterministic behavior from observers that schedule work for later execution.